-When you want to find a Christian Boarding School for boys that also offers vocational training that can lead your loved one to a successful and productive career, please consider Triangle Cross Boys Ranch in rural Wyoming.
+When you want to find a Christian Boarding School for boys that also offers vocational training that can lead your loved one to a successful and productive career, please consider Triangle Cross Ranch, LLC in rural Wyoming.

-While enrolled at Triangle Cross Boys Ranch, your young boy will explore many vocation and job options that fit his personality and gifts, as well as learn new skills and gain valuable work experience that can lead to his best career.
-Here’s an example of what he may choose to do after enrolling in our vocational program at Triangle Cross Boys Ranch, —learn Animal Husbandry!
+While enrolled at Triangle Cross Ranch, LLC, your young boy will explore many vocation and job options that fit his personality and gifts, as well as learn new skills and gain valuable work experience that can lead to his best career.
+Here’s an example of what he may choose to do after enrolling in our vocational program at Triangle Cross Ranch, LLC, —learn Animal Husbandry!

 What is Animal Husbandry?